Tech War: Prius Prime vs. Hyundai Ioniq

 The Prius Prime Advanced adds Prime Apps that can be used to manage your charging status from your phone, find a charging station, warm or cool the interior while it’s still plugged in to preserve range, and find your vehicle when you’ve forgotten where you parked it.

 Hyundai takes that further by connecting the Ioniq to everything it can.
-Blue Link does all that Prime Apps do, plus integrates with Amazon Alexa (and soon Google Home), Apple Watch, and Android Wear watches.
+Blue Link does all that Prime Apps do, plus integrates with Amazon Alexa (and soon Google Assistant), Apple Watch, and Android Wear watches.
 And it has roadside assistance and stolen vehicle recovery.

 Which vehicle has the best tech depends on what you want your vehicle to do.
 If the idea of Alexa monitoring your every move gives you the creeps, maybe the super-connected Ioniq is too much.
 But if you have to have Android Auto, the Prius Prime won’t have it.
 If you like quirky, the Prius Prime exudes quirky.
 If you want a low-key commuter car, the Ioniq blends in on the highway.